Houston Paralysis Lawyers

 - Calves, feet, and genital organs

-Paralysis victims will often never return to the previous style or quality of life; however, through rehabilitation, they can learn new skills that will allow for them to better move forward.
+People with paralysis will often never return to the previous style or quality of life; however, through rehabilitation, they can learn new skills that will allow them to better move forward.
 By finding a qualified rehabilitation center, they will be able to address a wide variety of their needs.

 Here are a few of the professionals who can help paralysis patients transition into this new chapter:

-- Psychiatrists can help develop a long term plan for handling the pain and emotional struggles.
+- Psychiatrists can help develop a long term plan for handling pain and emotional struggles.

 - Rehab nurses will look at the bigger, aiding areas such as nutrition, self-care, breathing, and education.

-- Occupation and physical therapists can begin encouraging movement in paralysis victims through everyday routines.
+- Occupation and physical therapists can begin encouraging movement in people with paralysis through everyday routines.

-Rehabilitation and recovery for paralysis victims requires extensive funding and care.
-If you or a loved one has had their life turned upside down from a wrongful injury resulting in paralysis, you need your due compensation in order to provide any treatments that are available.
-Arnold & Itkin LLP is a team composed of dedicated, determined personal injury attorneys who understand your loss and want to help you recover.
+Rehabilitation and recovery for people with paralysis require extensive funding and care.
+If you or a loved one has had their life turned upside down from a wrongful injury resulting in paralysis, you need your due compensation to provide any available treatments.
+Arnold & Itkin LLP is a team composed of dedicated, determined paralysis attorneys who understand your loss and want to help you recover.